Posted by Maulik Patel

 The web has significantly changed over the years and webmasters focus on creating compelling, amazing websites.
 Google updates like Penguin are just the algorithmic signals which help Google to determine the rank for the websites.

 First launched in April 2012, Google Penguin aimed to target the webspam and catch the websites deemed to be spamming the search results by violating Google’s webmaster guidelines.
-This included the sites practising Blackhat SEO techniques that do not benefit the users and find loopholes or shortcuts to rank higher than they actually deserve.
+This included the sites practicing Blackhat SEO techniques that do not benefit the users and find loopholes or shortcuts to rank higher than they actually deserve.

 There have been half a dozen updates since the initial launch, and the most recent update before Penguin 4.0 was Penguin 3.0 back in October 2014.